CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 Many marketing managers, despite having large amounts of survey data and reports, are unable to answer questions such as "Why did it sell (or not sell)?" and "Which factors most contribute to consumer purchasing behavior?"

-There is a lack of evidence
+There is a lack of evidence to support the "certainty" of the strategy.

 The strategy is poorly supported, instructions to the company and agencies are abstract, and there is no common understanding among the parties involved.
 Judgments about the quality of the output become unclear, leading to a decline in the quality of execution.

-SOLUTION We will use statistics to explain "why it was chosen."
+We will use statistics to explain "why it was chosen."

 Quantifying customers' true feelings and identifying the next step to increase sales